Meal Prep Like a Pro With This Genius Cookbook (All Meals are Gluten-Free & Affordable!)

-- On your meal prep day, there are detailed instructions on how to cook, steam, roast or prep ahead all the ingredients.
-You’ll then store all the items in separate containers, so they’ll be ready to use when compiling meals during the week.
+- On your meal prep day, there are detailed instructions on how to cook, steam, roast, or prep ahead all of the ingredients.
+You’ll then store all the items in separate containers so they’ll be ready to use when compiling meals during the week.

 - Each recipe will include items from the food you have prepared or cooked ahead of time, so you’ll be getting a fresh meal very quickly on the table.

-Reasons to Love Cook Once, Eat All Week:
+Reasons I Love Cook Once, Eat All Week:

 - The recipes are gluten-free, and there are suggestions to help make things Paleo and dairy-free as well.

-- Recipes are easy to follow.
+- Even better, the recipes are easy to follow.
 There’s nothing worse than a recipe with a zillion steps and odd ingredients.
-These are simple, like the recipes I typically enjoy cooking.
+These are simple, like the recipes I typically enjoy cooking!

-- More importantly everything has been great tasting so far!
+- Most importantly, everything has been great tasting so far!
 I get in a recipe rut, and this is such an efficient way to try new ones.

-- Anyone else have family members not a fan of leftovers?
-This is not the type of plan that has you precooking everything, and warming it up in the microwave, although you probably could.
+- Anyone else have family members who are not fans of leftovers?
+This is not the type of plan that has you precooking everything and warming it up in the microwave, although you probably could.
 Your prep day will have you compiling super quick fresh meals during the week!

 What does a typical week look like?

-Below I’ll highlight a few of the meals from week number 4.
+Below I’ll highlight a few of the meals from one of the weeks in the book.
 The main ingredients in these recipes are ground beef, gold potatoes, and broccoli.
 The prep day really only took me maybe an hour or two, and it made compiling the meals super fast during the week.